Freedos1/homework-1/README.md

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Secure

 Why is HTTPS better than HTTP?